RikJansenTU/FontysS4/README.md

 Afterwards, I decided to focus on the duo project instead of trying to catch up on my personal one.

-# Duo Project: A.L.N.D.
+# Duo Project
+For our Duo Project, Ruben and I created the A.L.N.D..
 A.L.N.D. stands for Automatic Long distance Nut Dispenser, a useful device that ensures you never have to get up to eat cocktail nuts ever again.
 This device will automatically measure the distance to your mouth, and when you open your it the A.L.N.D. will shoot a nut right at you so you can keep doing what you're doing and have a snack at the same time.

 ![ALND Instruction Men](https://user-images.githubusercontent.com/9715331/201686098-ae1538c8-7919-4174-ad34-7c680a77fb67.png)